kahboom/dev-notes/topics/react-testing.md

   - Built on top of [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro).
 - [ReactTestUtils](https://reactjs.org/docs/test-utils.html)
   - Convenience utilities provided OOTB by React, to be used in combination with your testing framework.
 - The React team recommends using react-testing-library.
-Assume in all unit test examples we are using Jest, ReactTestUtils, and react-testing-library for unit tests.
+Assume in all unit test examples we are using [Jest], ReactTestUtils, and [react-testing-library].

 ### Jest & react-testing-library